joshydavid/information-security-study-notes/resources/cyberattacks.md

 # Information Security Interview Preparation (Cyberattacks)

+## Define the terms Virus, Malware, and Ransomware

+### Virus

+A program that replicates itself and spreads to other files or systems, often causing harm.

+### Malware

+A broader term encompassing any malicious software that disrupts or gains unauthorized access to computer systems.

+### Ransomeware

+A malicious software encrypting files or computer systems and requesting a ransom for their decryption.

+###

-## Threat vs Vulnerability vs Risk
+## Define the terms Threat vs Vulnerability vs Risk

 ### Threat